Basic type checking

 Received: text

-sicher is an R package that brings type safety to R programming, similar to TypeScript for JavaScript.
+sicher (German for safe or certain and pronounced zeesher) is an R package that brings type safety to R programming, using a Typescript similar syntax.
 It allows you to define types for your variables and enforce them at runtime, catching type errors early and making your code more robust and maintainable.

 R is a dynamically typed language, which offers great flexibility but can lead to: